Skip to content

-In my world of training, these have actually become one of my favorite shoes for casual workouts.
+In my world of training, these have become one of my favorite shoes for casual workouts.
 Never would I have thought I’d be saying that I like to cross-train in a pair of Vans.

 Vans UltraRange EXO Quick Take: The Vans UltraRange EXO can be a great shoe option for daily wear, casual workouts, and even light hiking.
 I also really enjoy the refined and casual appearance of the Vans UltraRange EXO.